tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you slay a demon with this weapon, you steal that demon’s random ability and get to use it yourself for the rest of the battle.

 **Quirk:** The “quirk” is that there’s a demon spirit temporarily residing in your weapon.
 Lose control, and the demon’s back in the saddle of your brain.

 ---

+#### Glorious Gladiator’s Blade

+Standard Action

+_Recharge 16+:_ This weapon is a trophy of the arenas of Axis, handed down from champion to champion.
+To activate it, the escalation die must be 3+ and you must spend a round showboating for the crowd (even if you don’t have an audience.)
+While showboating, you may not attack and take a -2 penalty to all Defenses.
+Furthermore, the other players (and anyone else in the room) must chant your character’s name.
+The first attack you make in the round after showboating is enhanced by the sword – you may double the to-hit bonus from the escalation die, and add the value of the escalation die to your crit range.
+So, if the escalation die is 4, you get a +8 bonus to hit and have your crit range increased by +4.

+**Quirk:** Craves the adulation of the crowd.

+---